ScottBrian/scottbrian_utils/README.rst

     * Added diag_msg

 * 2.0.0
-    * Added @throttle
     * changed get_formatted_call_sequence and diag_msg
-      (both in diag_msg.py) to skip getting class info unless requested
+      (both in diag_msg.py) to get class name in additional cases
-    * dropped support for python 3.6 and 3.7
+    * dropped support for python 3.6, 3.7, and 3.8

 Meta
 ====